Join the Peer Mentorship Program

 To qualify as a peer mentee, you must:

-• be a first-year student attending a full-time day time credit diploma or degree program
+• be a first-year student attending a full-time daytime credit diploma or degree program

 • commit to meeting with your mentor for 1 hour per week or 12 hours per semester

 Did you know?
-Studies show having a mentor improves GPA, and course completion and increases confidence, motivation and self-belief.
+Studies show having a mentor improves GPA and course completion and increases confidence, motivation and self-belief.

-Register now to get a peer mentor
+Be a peer mentor

 To qualify as a peer mentor, you must: